Edi Rama, the Albanian PM who took on the UK government over migration | bne IntelliNews

 After a series of corruption scandals under previous governments, the Socialists announced a wide-reaching campaign against corruption and the informal economy, reforms to the energy sector, as well as a concerted effort to tackle drug cultivation.

-This paid off quickly; shortly after a high profile military operation at Lazarat, dubbed Europe’s ‘marijuana mountain’, Albania was granted EU candidate status, despite concerns on the part of member states such as the Netherlands.
+This paid off quickly; shortly after a high-profile military operation at Lazarat, dubbed Europe’s ‘marijuana mountain’, Albania was granted EU candidate status, despite concerns on the part of member states such as the Netherlands.
 As the government aimed to progress to accession negotiations, this was followed by the launch of deep judicial reforms.

 The reforms led to an upturn in Albania’s performance on Transparency International’s annual Corruption Perceptions Index.
 In recent years, however, Albania’s performance has tailed off; in this year’s index it dropped six places compared to 2021.